 2. Vantage M

-The best Polar running watches set themselves apart in one category; they are lightweight despite their functionality.
+The best Polar running watches set themselves apart in one category; they are thoroughly functional in spite of their light weight.
 The wristband of the Vantage M is thin and adjustable, and the watch head is smaller, to decrease the overall weight.
-This makes it a good pick if you want a comfortable Polar GPS watch.
+This makes it a good pick if you want a comfortable Polar GPS watch without feeling like Flavor Flav had a say in your timekeeping device.

 The Vantage M has a 30-hour battery life in training mode.
-It also weighs an average of 25% less compared to the Vantage V, a relatively similar model.
-While the battery life is shorter, and the Vantage M can’t track your running power, the Vantage M has nearly every other feature still in place.
+It also weighs an average of 25% less than the Vantage V, a relatively similar model.
+While the battery life is shorter, and the Vantage M can’t track your running power, it has nearly every other feature still in place.

-The Vantage M can use these functions if paired with a third-party sensor though.
-It also measures your cardio load and muscle load, to inform you of what muscles are receiving the hardest workout.
+The M can use these functions if paired with a third-party sensor though.
+It also measures your cardio load and muscle load, to inform you of which muscles are receiving the hardest workout.
 It also has different settings for different sports or running regimens.

 The Vantage M offers feedback after running laps or splits.
 This feedback tells you about improvements, to try to motivate you in place of a coach.
-But the Vantage M also has access to Polar’s online window.
-This window, known as the Polar Flow, can grant you access to online coaches and training buddies who can help you analyze your workout.
+But the Vantage M also has access to Polar’s online features, Polar Flow.
+Online coaches and training buddies in the app can help you analyze workouts and motivate you toward your goals.

 - Significantly lighter than most Polar watches

-- It can track running power if you pair it with a third party sensor
+- Tracks running power if you pair it with a third party sensor

-- It has the same technology to suggest rest and hydration breaks as other Polar watches
+- Same technology to suggest rest and hydration breaks as other Polar watches

-- The reduced 30-hour battery is still enough to use the Vantage M for a full day
+- Enough to use the Vantage M for a full day in GPS mode

 - Pairing it with a third party sensor defeats the purpose of trying to buy a lighter watch

-- The battery life is 10 hours lower than its cousin, the Vantage V
+- Battery life is 10 hours lower than its cousin, the Vantage V

 Top Budget Polar GPS Watch

-The M200 has an impressive variety of features for our top budget pick.
+The M200 has an impressive variety of features for not so much coin, making it our top budget pick.
 Its battery can function for six to seven hours with all sensors running, or several weeks without a recharge if you simply use it as a watch.
-The M200 can stay synced to the GPS and Polar Flow application for several hours without a recharge, as well.
+The M200 can stay synced to GPS and the Polar Flow application for several hours without a recharge, as well.

 The M200’s sensor can detect altitude changes and estimate how the change in air pressure affects your lungs while running.
 It also estimates the times you fall asleep and wake up by monitoring your heart, to gauge if you are rested enough for your next run.
 It also has a simple feature to warn you when you’ve been sitting for too long, to encourage active behavior.